Rupamthxt/store-temi/README.md

 # store-temi
-temi-store is a fully managed vector database.
+store-temi is a fully managed vector database.